enira/cockpit-smb-plugin/README.md

 sudo apt install cockpit
 ```

 ## Automatic install
 Just run the following command to let a script to download the files and install the software.
 ```
 wget -O - https://raw.githubusercontent.com/enira/cockpit-smb-plugin/master/install.sh | sudo bash
 ```

 ## Manual install
 Create the Cockpit plugin folder and download the code.
+For older versions (< version 196), I recommend the automatic install as this fixes a small user inteface glitch.
 ```
 sudo mkdir /usr/share/cockpit/smb